puckowski/Sling.js/README.md

 Sling is a client-side JavaScript framework for building Single Page Applications (SPAs).
 Sling is lightweight, **8KB minified, and less than 3KB gzipped**.

-Sling creates and uses a virtual DOM to perform differential updates for fast rendering.
+Sling creates and uses an Incremental DOM to perform differential updates for fast rendering.

 Sling has an automatic change detection mechanism which updates your components for you.